Crimson Quill’s Appraisal #668

 Anyway Trish, feel free to pop over any time, and I do hope Richard turns up soon.
 I’m sure he’s just got waylaid on his travels.
 You know men, no concept of time.
 I’ll be certain to keep an eye out for him and, should our paths cross for some inexplicable reason, then I promise to take the very best care of him.
 Thanks for stopping by Trish.
 Cheerio now.

 The Love Witch is an extraordinary film and its conjurer, Anna Biller, quite clearly an extraordinary talent.
 How’s this little lot for multi-tasking – in addition to writing the screenplay (which is simply edible I might add), Biller directs, produces, scores and edits this beast and it doesn’t even end there.
-Set and costume design is also down to her and, when you consider the love and care that goes into every last lavish frame of 35mm film, the sheer magnitude of Biller’s undertaking is brought into dizzyingly crisp focus.
+Set and costume design are also down to her and, when you consider the love and care that goes into every last lavish frame of 35mm film, the sheer magnitude of Biller’s undertaking is brought into dizzyingly crisp focus.

 So she’s a narcissist then?
 I much prefer the word perfectionist actually and she damn near almost achieves it, by the way.
 She may know how to roll up her sleeves, but she’s also aware that many hands make light work and declines to step in front of the camera, as she has previously.
 Instead, she uses New York-born actress Samantha Robinson as her vessel and the choice turns out to be an astute one.
 There’s undoubtedly a lot of her in our leading lady and Robinson provides the most exquisite channel for her vision.